NethServer/docs/administrator-manual/en/webtop5.rst

 Using shared labels, you can easily assign panels to specific resource categories.
 A panel without any associated label will be assigned to every available resource (all contacts, all events or all activities).

-Through the "Add" button it will be possible to select which custom fields to use among those already created in the panel.
+Through the :guilabel:`Add` button it will be possible to select which custom fields to use among those already created in the panel.

 Mail inline preview